Super snacks!

-There’s much discussion on the issue of children’s snacking, but with good reason.
+There’s much discussion on the issue of children’s snacking, with good reason.
 Dental health and obesity are just two of the reasons why snacking habits amongst children need to be considered.

-Good oral health in children is very important.
-Not just because teeth are needed to masticate food, but also for speaking and of course for smiling!
 If a child’s diet contains a lot a sugar, dental plaque is inevitable.
 Tooth decay is caused by the bacteria in dental plaque breaking down sugar in the food and drinks consumed.

 According to recent studies by the Department of Health, more than half of young children in Britain suffer from tooth decay, and this is almost certainly linked to an over-indulgence of sweets and fizzy drinks and some heavily sugar-laden fruit juices.
-Children need snacks because they are growing and are very active, and depending on their height, weight, gender, and level of physical activity, children need more calories per pound body weight than adults do.

 No one is suggesting that snacking is a bad thing, it’s the type of snack food that children are eating that is ‘bad’.
 Bad snacks are those with high sugar and salt content and those with high fat content.

-For example, fizzy drinks, biscuits, cakes, crisps, chocolate bars, sweeties.
+For example, fizzy drinks, biscuits, cakes, crisps, chocolate bars, sweets.
 Fast food is sometimes given to children as a snack after school, and that too is a bad idea.
-There are fruit flavoured drinks which on the face of it look fine, but read the labels and you will see how much sugar they contain.

-• Cut up fruit: apples, pineapple, pear, tangerine, kiwi fruit, and strawberries.
+• Cut up fruit: apples, pineapple, pear, tangerine, kiwi fruit, and strawberries

-• Cut up vegetables: carrot, celery, cucumber, small corn on the cob, red and yellow peppers are sweet, cherry tomatoes that are small enough for children to eat in one mouthful.
+• Cut up vegetables: carrot, celery, cucumber, small corn on the cob, red and yellow peppers are sweet, cherry tomatoes that are small enough for children to eat in one mouthful

 • Peanut butter (unless allergic) spread onto a stick of celery